alumet-dev/alumet/plugins/nvidia-nvml/README.md

 ## Configuration

-Here is a configuration example of the plugin.
-It's part of the ALUMET configuration file (eg: `alumet-config.toml`).
+Here is an example of how to configure this plugin.
+Put the following in the configuration file of the Alumet agent (usually `alumet-config.toml`).

 ```toml
 [plugins.nvml]